Deykun/maps/docs/FILTERS.md

 #### Including Missing Items

-1. From the basic filters, select "With Animal" and "Reverse Filters."
+1. Got to custom filter settings and reverse it.

-You will see only CoA without animals and with short descriptions.
+You will see only CoA without animals.

 1. Find coats of arms without lions and include them.